shirleyswirley/acoustic-variability/README.md

 # Using ADCP data to characterize zooplanktonic and micronektonic variability

 The Python code here is discussed, referenced, and used to produce figures in Appendix A "Repurposing ADCP data: A case study on Tropical Pacific mid-trophic level prey" of the PhD thesis: "Particles, prey, and purse seines: A data-driven investigation into the impacts of climate on biological processes across the global ocean" by Shirley Leung at the University of Washington (here: forthcoming link).
-Please cite the thesis and the code itself (here: https://doi.org/10.5281/zenodo.3904134) if you use any of it.
+Please cite the thesis and the code itself (here: forthcoming link) if you use any of it.

 This code was written using Python 3.7.3.